dfinity/portal/docs/blog/features/vetkd-primer.md

 **VETKD** is a feature in ongoing development on the Internet Computer.
 It stands for ‘verifiably encrypted threshold key derivation’ and we read it as ‘vet-kay-dee.’
 One thing less discussed about the VETKD feature is how we got here in terms of cryptography.
 The goal of this post is to lay some crypto background so that you can better understand the VETKD talks, paper, and future posts.
 Let’s start at the start.

 ## Crypto primitives
-In cryptography, a ‘primitive’ is a kind of foundational building block that can be used solely for its given functionality, or to build other more complex cryptographic tools and protocols.
+In cryptography, a ‘primitive’ is a kind of foundational building block that can be used solely for its given functionality, or to build other, more complex, cryptographic tools and protocols.
 Block ciphers, hash functions, signature schemes, encryption schemes… are all examples of primitives.
 VETKD is a new primitive that we are introducing.
 VETKD extends an earlier primitive called identity based encryption, which itself is an extension of public key encryption.

 ## Identity based encryption (IBE)
 As many things in cryptography, IBE was introduced by Adi Shamir [Shamir84].
 Providing a concrete instantiation remained an open problem from 1984 to 2001, when two were proposed, based on differnet hard problems.
 Here we will focus on the IBE introduced by Dan Boneh and Matthew Franklin which we will refer to as [BF01].￼